icon-project/community/guidelines/technical/software-development-guidelines.md

 | Release candidate | -rc | Pre-release phase.
 Real-world usage.
 Breaking issues may be expected but are not identified |
 | Release | _No extra notation_ | Release / ready phase.
 Real-world usage.
 No further changes expected to this version |

 You may find that another versioning convention works better for you.
-The important thing is that releases are clearly and consistently tagged.
+The important thing is that releases are clearly and consistently tagged, and that versioning methodology is explicit.
+One alternative we recommend to consider is [calendar versioning](https://calver.org/).

 ## Commit Messages